Citi-IESE Credit and Debt Markets Project

 A research project led by IESE's Center for International Finance

-The project forms part of IESE’s Center for International Finance (CIF), which advocates a multidisciplinary approach to generate and disseminate knowledge and promotes best practices in financial institutions and capital markets.
-To this end, it spearheads leading-edge research, academic events and conferences, and communication platforms to bring the Center’s findings to a wider audience.
+These dynamics present a rich tapestry of opportunities and challenges for both firms and investors.
+Through the Citi-IESE CREDET initiative, our goal is to explore the trends in credit and debt markets, enhancing understanding and highlighting the risks and opportunities within these markets.
+The project forms part of IESE’s Center for International Finance (CIF), which promotes a multidisciplinary approach to generating and disseminating financial knowledge and advancing best practices across institutions and capital markets.
+To this end, it drives cutting-edge research, hosts academic events and conferences, and develops communication platforms to share findings with a broader audience.

 The project is grateful for the support of: